zokugun/vscode-vsix-manager/README.md

 - `~/my-extensions/<publisherName>`
 - `~/my-extensions/<publisherName>.<extensionName>`

-For an extension named: `"mfs:devX.extY"`, it will for thes files:
+For an extension named: `"mfs:devX.extY"`, it will for the files:
 - `~/my-extensions/devX.extY-<version>.vsix`
 - `~/my-extensions/devX/devX.extY-<version>.vsix`
 - `~/my-extensions/devX.extY/devX.extY-<version>.vsix`

-For an extension named: `"mfs:extXYZ"`, it will for thes files:
+For an extension named: `"mfs:extXYZ"`, it will for the files:
 - `~/my-extensions/extXYZ-<version>.vsix`
 - `~/my-extensions/extXYZ/extXYZ-<version>.vsix`